-Advisor - Wallace Drive Campus: Pam Mayo (256.549.8257) pmayo@gadsdenstate.edu
+Advisor - 256.549.8257; nursing@gadsdenstate.edu

 - Applicants must have unconditional admission to the College. - Applicants must have a minimum GPA of 2.5 in General Studies prerequisites. - Applicants must have a minimum ACT score of 18 on file at GSCC at the time of application. - All applicants must have successfully completed MTH 100 at the time of application.